lifecycle-project/ds-upload/DICTIONARY_VERSIONING.md

 There are 2 kinds of versioning in the naming scheme of the Opal tables.

 First of all the data dictionary versioning and second the versioning of the data dictionaries.
 We are using an implementation of semantic versioning (https://semver.org).
-A better explanation on using semantic versioning in data can be found here: https://medium.com/data-architect/semantic-versioning-for-data-products-2b060962093.
+A better explanation on using semantic versioning in data can be found here  https://medium.com/data-architect/semantic-versioning-for-data-products-2b060962093.

 ## Versioning